serodriguez68/rails-antipatterns/README.md

 * [Daniel Kehoe's capstone tutorials](https://tutorials.railsapps.org/) have a great series on authorization.
 In there he discusses and compares the pros and cons of different complexity level approaches to authorization.
 * I have some [google slides](https://docs.google.com/presentation/d/1XOxhIV3LCAlNh4ghn75nkRRWPMb_CnsR3h_DBIqX3FI/edit?usp=sharing) where I explain and compare in good detail some of the typical approaches to authorization (including advanced authorization features).
 I'm sorry they are currently in Spanish.

-## 2.2 Problem: Too many mini models to represent things like states, categories, etc
+## 2.2 Problem: Too many "mini models" to represent things like states, categories, etc

 Consider an app where `Articles` have states (e.g published) and categories (e.g faqs).
 Such app could have the following _normalized_ code: